Government Finance 101. Fiscal Policy: Welcome to Alice in Wonderland

 ECONOMIC EFFECTS OF CONTINUOUS FISCAL DEFICITS

 How is the fiscal deficit financed?
 Where does the money come from?
 The sale of new government bonds.
-At 4%, the interest rate on new bonds in 2024 is $80 billion.
+At 4%, the interest rate on the increased amount of bonds in 2024 is $80 billion.
 Even the interest expense is financed by debt.
-By 2034, the interest expense at 4% on 10 years of new bonds of $20 trillion will be $800 billion.
+By 2034, the interest expense at 4% on 10 years of the increased amount of bonds of $20 trillion will be $800 billion.

 Even as the nominal GDP, and thus the tax base, increases, the yearly deficit exists year after year.
 The old bonds do not disappear by increased tax revenue paying them off.
 As the bonds come due (mature), they are retired (paid off or rolled over) with new bonds.
 Combined with new deficits and debt, the national debt get larger.
 And larger.